jakarea/itclanbd/README.md

 <br> Donload this project or clone on your matchine
 <br> update your composer
 <br> set db crediential and base url in config.php
-<br> I have added [https://raw.githubusercontent.com/jakarea/itclanbd/master/todos.sql](sql file).
+<br> I have added [sql file](https://raw.githubusercontent.com/jakarea/itclanbd/master/todos.sql).
 You can use it.

 # warning
 <br> Right now all file inside project folder need to put on root directory